bixb922/crank-organ/doc-hardware/README.md

 ![crowded microcontroller board](mcboard-crowded.jpg)

-The 12V to 5V DC-DC converter is not on board, this is not very convenient.
+The 12V to 5V DC-DC converter did not fit on board.
+If a small converter is used, that's a good option.

 ## Second version
-The second version has the the 12V to 5V DC-DC convertor on board, plus the connectors:
+The second version has the the 12V to 5V DC-DC converter on board, plus the connectors:
 * 3 connectors for DB9 ribbon cables for 3 I2C buses, for a total of 48 solenoids.
 * Connector for microphone
 * Connector for crank rotation sensor